Lab signal

 Adoption map

-/workspaceWorkspace leans on the split hero, action ribbon, and proof cards to keep projects, payments, and exchange notices legible in one surface.
+/workspaceWorkspace leans on the split hero, action ribbon, and proof cards to keep projects, payments, and notices legible in one surface.

 Usage reference